antoniawork2813/Anima/README.md

     delay(1000);                             // arbitrary delay to limit data to serial port }
 ```
-As I wasn’t particularly familiar with Arduino or the coding language its software uses, I thought the best option to create an effective working demo of Anima, would be to use the code created by https://www.youtube.com/watch?v=stejKa03tdw.
+As I wasn’t particularly familiar with Arduino or the coding language its software uses, I thought the best option to create an effective working demo of _ANIMA_, would be to use the code created by https://www.youtube.com/watch?v=stejKa03tdw.
 I knew it worked and served the exact purpose that was needed for my computer to be able to read the data being picked up by the Arduino.
 - It should be mentioned that for the code above to work effectively, you will need to install the CapSense library into your computational device.
 The CapSense library can be found by following this link: https://playground.arduino.cc/Main/CapacitiveSensor/.
 - Once the file has been downloaded and unzipped it needs to be installed in Arduino/hardware/libraries/ (https://playground.arduino.cc/Main/CapacitiveSensor/). _The Arduino file should be located where your operating system stores its program files_.